khonsulabs/bonsaidb/README.md

 pliantdb local-backup <destination-database-path> load <backup-path>
 ```

-The format of this export should be easy to work with if you're either transitioning from PliantDB to another solution or needing to do complicated disaster recovery work.
+The format of this export should be easy to work with if you're either transitioning from PliantDb to another solution or needing to do complicated disaster recovery work.
 It is [described here](https://khonsulabs.github.io/pliantdb/main/pliantdb/local/backup/enum.Command.html#variant.Save).

-## Developing PliantDB
+## Developing PliantDb

 ### Pre-commit hook